 Guaraní people called tacuapí what we now call bombilla, but also bamboo canes, which were the material they used to fabricate bombillas.
-To make a bombilla they would, firstly, choose a thin cane, of approximately 5mm diameter.
+To make a bombilla, they would, firstly, choose a thin rode of approximately 5mm diameter.

 Secondly, they would cut it from under the cane’s knot to around 20 cm long.
 The knot was then perforated multiple times, allowing water to go through.
 Another technique included to cut in between the knots, and then to use a small, hollow fruit, which was perforated and adjusted to a cane.

 A third was to create a small net with vegetal fibers that it was then put to the cane.